 If you are cruising the Mediterranean Sea, there's a good chance that the city of Marseille or another city on the French Riviera will be a port of call.
-Marseille is often the cruise gateway city to the historic Provence area of France and provides easy access to fascinating cities like Aix, Avignon, St. Paul de Vence, and Les Baux.
+Marseille is often the cruise gateway city to the historic Provence area of France and provides easy access to fascinating cities such as Aix-en-Provence, Avignon, St. Paul de Vence, and Les Baux.

 Marseille has many other historic churches that visitors can explore.
-The Saint-Victor-Abbey dates back over a thousand years and has a fascinating history.
+The Abbey of Saint-Victor dates back more than a thousand years and has a fascinating history.

 One of the best things about a cruise is getting to see a wide variety of places without having to pack and unpack.
-One of the worse things about a cruise is not having enough time to explore fascinating towns like Aix-en-Provence in more depth.
-Of course, if you didn't need to make that bus, no telling how many Calissons you might consume, and some travelers might still be wandering the streets absorbing the sights, sounds, and smells of Provence.
+One of the worse things about a cruise is not having enough time to explore fascinating towns, such as Aix-en-Provence, in more depth.
+Of course, if you didn't need to make that bus, there's no telling how many Calissons you might consume, and some travelers might still be wandering the streets absorbing the sights, sounds, and smells of Provence.